bytedeco/javacpp/README.txt

 =JavaCPP=

 ==Introduction==
 JavaCPP provides efficient access to native C++ inside Java, not unlike the way some C/C++ compilers interact with assembly language.
 No need to invent [http://www.ecma-international.org/publications/standards/Ecma-372.htm a whole new language], whatever Microsoft may opine about it.
-Under the hood, it uses JNI, so it works with all Java implementations, including Android.
-It naturally supports many features of the C++ language often considered problematic, including overloaded operators, templates, function pointers, callback functions, complex struct definitions, variable length arguments, namespaces, large data structures containing arbitrary cycles, multiple inheritance, passing/returning by value/reference, anonymous unions, bit fields, exceptions, destructors and garbage collection, etc. Obviously, neatly supporting the whole of C++ would require more work (although one could argue about the intrinsic neatness of C++), but I am releasing it here as a proof of concept.
+Under the hood, it uses JNI, so it works with all Java implementations, [#Instructions_for_Android including Android].
+In contrast to other approaches ([http://www.swig.org/ SWIG], [http://www.teamdev.com/jniwrapper/ JNIWrapper], [http://msdn.microsoft.com/en-us/library/fzhhdwae.aspx Platform Invoke], [http://homepage.mac.com/pcbeard/JNIDirect/ JNI Direct], [http://jna.java.net/ JNA], [http://flinflon.brandonu.ca/Dueck/SystemsProgramming/JniMarshall/ JniMarshall], [http://www.jinvoke.com/ J/Invoke], [http://hawtjni.fusesource.org/ HawtJNI], [http://code.google.com/p/bridj/ BridJ], etc.), it naturally supports many features of the C++ language often considered problematic, including overloaded operators, templates, function pointers, callback functions, complex struct definitions, variable length arguments, namespaces, large data structures containing arbitrary cycles, multiple inheritance, passing/returning by value/reference, anonymous unions, bit fields, exceptions, destructors and garbage collection, etc. Obviously, neatly supporting the whole of C++ would require more work (although one could argue about the intrinsic neatness of C++), but I am releasing it here as a proof of concept.
 I have already used it to produce complete interfaces to OpenCV, FFmpeg, libdc1394, PGR FlyCapture, and ARToolKitPlus as part of [http://code.google.com/p/javacv/ JavaCV].

 ==Required Software==